Aanuja/Demorepo/DCOS_1.8.0_draft.md

        },
        "adminrouter": {
 ```

-  3. ./configure: error: the HTTP rewrite module requires the PCRE library

-  4. If you encounter a failure with the error 'cp: cannot stat '/lib/x86_64-linux-gnu/libpcre.so.3': No such file or directory' in the adminrouter package modify the file `/<source_root>/dcos/packages/adminrouter/build` as per the diff contents
+  3. If you encounter a failure with the error 'cp: cannot stat '/lib/x86_64-linux-gnu/libpcre.so.3': No such file or directory' in the adminrouter package modify the file `/<source_root>/dcos/packages/adminrouter/build` as per the diff contents
 ```diff
 @@ -34,7 +34,7 @@ popd